 Areas selected for audit are identified as a part of robust annual planning process.
-The goal of the annual planning process is to identify what units can most benefit from assurance services.
+The goal of the annual planning process is to identify which units can most benefit from assurance services.
 The annual planning process seeks to apply available resources to highest risks identified, but also serves to provide periodic resources to all units.

 For the purposes of audit planning, the Office of Audit Services has organized the university into nine major functions: (1) governance and leadership, (2) instruction and academic support, (3) research and development, (4) student services, (5) human resources management, (6) fiscal management, (7) plant operations, (8) athletics and auxiliary services, and (9) information technology.